 Master slave operation where two tools work together, the master selects one path and does the measurement, the slave selects the second path and routes it to the master thru the master slave cable

 Both tools are connected to USB ports on the controller, the tools are physically identical.
 A cable is then used to connect the tools together, a master slave cable.
 The cable carries a simple analog bus that enables the measurement engine on the master eBIRST tool to connect two of its four terminals to the slave tool and for the master to perform all the measurements.
 The test program designates which tool is the master and tells the user where to connect the two tools.
 The application program manages all the issues, the user just follows the instructions that are provided by the program as on screen prompts.
-The tools deal with the calibration issues as well by using the master's internal calibration information.
+The tools deal with the verification issues as well by using the master's internal verification information.

 The two switching system connectors need not be the same, you can connect one tool to one connector and a different tool (or tool and adapter) to another of a different type.
 The master slave cable is common to all tools.
 All the user needs to do is to make sure they have the tools corresponding to the two required connectors.